 LEGO® Therapy has four levels of achievement with specific goals and challenges.
 Each level builds upon the skills achieved in the previous levels.

 Sessions are facilitated by therapist(s) with an understanding of working with children with Autism Spectrum Disorder (ASD) and/or developmental or social skills difficulties to help support skills such as sharing, turn-taking, collaboration, conflict resolution, and verbal and non-verbal communication.

 Each session starts with informal greetings and a reminder of the rules, and ends with some free LEGO® play time for further developing relationships, creativity and play skills.

 Who is LEGO® Club for?

-LEGO® Therapy was originally developed for children and adolescents diagnosed with Autism Spectrum Disorder (ASD).
+LEGO® Therapy was originally developed for children and adolescents diagnosed with ASD.

 However, it can be helpful for young people aged 5-16 with other communication and/or social difficulties such as social phobia, or mental health conditions such as anxiety and depression.